 As one of the most common causes of heel pain (I’d say of foot/heel pain in general) Plantar Fasciitis is something I know a ton of you guys/gals are dealing with or have dealt with in the past.
 And it’s no fun.

-Let’s knock out some basic definitions first so you have a better understanding of what I’m talking about.
+So first, let’s knock out some basic definitions so you have a better understanding of what I’m talking about.